The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 The title The Aim Was Song shows Frost’s belief that creativity gives purpose and beauty to the natural world.
 It represents the transformation of raw energy into art.

 Q8.
-What philosophical idea does Frost explore in the poem?
+What philosophical idea does Frost explore in the poem “The aim was song”?

 Answer: